Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 which serve as the building blocks for handling a user activity
 it does not treat user activity as a temporal unit.
 As a consequence,
-the EngagementManager does not use windows or any spatial layout constructs.
+the InterUnit UI does not use windows or any spatial layout constructs.
+Instead it defines a Unit of the Interface -- InterUnit
-It uses keyboard input for all user controls
-(the mouse may be used, if needed, for onscreen space selection only)
+An InterUnit uses keyboard input for all text input, selection and action UI functions.
+It uses other inputs such as a mouse, trackpad or pen for description related UI functions.
-and an activity-handler draws to the entire screen when it is invoked.
+It controls the entire screen for output.
-It does define a palette of user activity handlers
-for activities that are common across apps.
+The InterUnit UI does define a palette of InterUnits for activities that are common across apps.
+Text input, selection, level adjustment, file selection.
-But these are temporal and not spatial constructs.

 ### Apps are simpler to produce and simpler to use
 EngagementManager apps are simpler to produce,